Skip to main content

 Living as a person of integrity and principle

-Promoting beneficial and just outcomes, avoiding and minimizing harm to others
+Promoting beneficial and just outcomes, while avoiding and minimizing harm to others

-Cultivating one's own character to become increasingly more noble and excellent
+Cultivating one's own character to become increasingly more morally wise and trustworthy

 Learning to more expertly see and navigate the moral world and its features